Warnings for Ocrevus

 Observe patients treated with OCREVUS for infusion reactions during the infusion and for at least one hour after completion of the infusion.
 Inform patients that infusion reactions can occur up to 24 hours after the infusion.

-Reducing The Risk Of Infusion Reactions And Managing Infusion Reactions
+Reducing the Risk of Infusion Reactions and Managing Infusion Reactions

 Infections

 A higher proportion of OCREVUS-treated patients experienced infections compared to patients taking REBIF or placebo.
 In RMS trials, 58% of OCREVUS-treated patients experienced one or more infections compared to 52% of REBIF-treated patients.
 In the PPMS trial, 70% of OCREVUS-treated patients experienced one or more infections compared to 68% of patients on placebo.
-OCREVUS increased the risk for upper respiratory tract infections, lower respiratory tract infections, skin infections, and herpes-related infections [see ADVERSE REACTIONS].
-OCREVUS was not associated with an increased risk of serious infections in MS patients.
-Delay OCREVUS administration in patients with an active infection until the infection is resolved.
+OCREVUS increased the risk for upper respiratory tract infections, lower respiratory tract infections, skin infections, and herpes-related infections [see Adverse Reactions (6.1)].

 Respiratory Tract Infections

 A higher proportion of OCREVUS-treated patients experienced respiratory tract infections compared to patients taking REBIF or placebo.
 In RMS trials, 40% of OCREVUS-treated patients experienced upper respiratory tract infections compared to 33% of REBIF-treated patients, and 8% of OCREVUS-treated patients experienced lower respiratory tract infections compared to 5% of REBIF-treated patients.
-In the PPMS trial, 49% of OCREVUS-treated patients experienced upper respiratory tract infections compared to 43% of patients on placebo and 10% of OCREVUS-treated patients experienced lower respiratory tract infections compared to 9% of patients on placebo.
+In the PPMS trial, 49% of OCREVUStreated patients experienced upper respiratory tract infections compared to 43% of patients on placebo and 10% of OCREVUS-treated patients experienced lower respiratory tract infections compared to 9% of patients on placebo.
 The infections were predominantly mild to moderate and consisted mostly of upper respiratory tract infections and bronchitis.

 Herpes

 In active-controlled (RMS) clinical trials, herpes infections were reported more frequently in OCREVUS-treated patients than in REBIF-treated patients, including herpes zoster (2.1% vs. 1.0%), herpes simplex (0.7% vs. 0.1%), oral herpes (3.0% vs. 2.2%), genital herpes (0.1% vs. 0%), and herpes virus infection (0.1% vs. 0%).
 Infections were predominantly mild to moderate in severity.
-There were no reports of disseminated herpes.

-In the placebo-controlled (PPMS) clinical trial, oral herpes was reported more frequently in the OCREVUS-treated patients than in the patients on placebo (2.7% vs 0.8%).
+In the placebo-controlled (PPMS) clinical trial, oral herpes was reported more frequently in the OCREVUStreated patients than in the patients on placebo (2.7% vs 0.8%).

 Hepatitis B Virus (HBV) Reactivation

-Possible Increased Risk Of Immunosuppressant Effects With Other Immunosuppressants
+Possible Increased Risk of Immunosuppressant Effects with Other Immunosuppressants

 Vaccinations